 At every popular market and music festival, there’s bound to be a food truck — not just the easy slap chip kind although those do, on occasion, hit the spot.
 South Africa has some delectable street food from pap and meat to Mexican tacos and boerie rolls, to name a few.
 The people cooking up a storm make the art of serving food look so pro that we think anyone can clap together 11 burgers in three minutes.

 However, there’s a lot of labour that goes into running a kitchen from a van that customers who enjoy the food don’t see.
-We chat to Culture Kitchen and Lotus Food Truck, who are vendors at the Visa Street Food Festival 2017, about what it takes to run a food truck.
-And spotlight a few trucks you don’t want to miss at the event.
+We chat to Culture Kitchen and Lotus Food Truck, about what it takes to run a food truck.

 What do they serve?
 Anything from BBQ pulled pork buns to Eggs Benedict to formal three-course meals